-- WerFault.exe is used for a genuine Windows process called Windows Error Reporting.
-This is generally a great feature to have on your PC because it tracks all kinds of errors - and we all know they can happen - and reports them back to Microsoft in order to retrieve solutions.
+- WerFault.exe is a great feature to have on your PC because it tracks all kinds of errors and reports them back to Microsoft in order to retrieve solutions.
 Useful, right?

 - Sometimes, however, the tool used to report errors finds itself in the same situation.
-WerFault.exe issues on Windows 10 are more common than you might think, but there are ways to fix them - check out our solutions below.
+Check out our solutions below.

-- If you're dealing with OS errors frequently, our Windows 10 Errors hub is exactly what you need.
-No need to create a jump list, just bookmark this page and keep it close when the time comes.
+- If you're dealing with OS errors frequently, our Windows 10 Troubleshooting Hub is exactly what you need.

 The WerFault.exe error on Windows 10 is more common than you might think.
 If you’re seeing this error message, you are not the only one.
 A large number of users have reported encountering it.